mindmotivate/multicloudclass/aws-vpc-tutorial.md

-An Intro introduction to AWS VPC
+# An Intro introduction to AWS VPC Creation:

 Motivated Mindstate

+## Greeting future AWS Cloud Engineers! <a name="example-templates-autoscaling-full-stack-template"></a>
 Greeting future AWS Cloud Engineers!
 Before we get into all of the fun and confusing technical jargon surrounding Virtual Private Clouds, allow me provide a few analogies to help set the stage for what we will be learning today!

 Think of a Amazon Virtual Private Cloud (VPC)  like a virtual data center in the cloud.
 It’s a private space that you can create in the cloud to store your data and run your applications.
 It’s actually a bit like having your own private room in a shared house.

-A VPC is made up of smaller networks called subnets.
+A **VPC** is made up of smaller networks called subnets.
 Think of subnets as different rooms within your private space.
 Each subnet can have its own rules and settings, like who can enter and what they can do.

-A route table is like a map that tells your VPC how to send data between different subnets.
+A **route table** is like a map that tells your VPC how to send data between different subnets.
 It’s like having a map of your house that tells you how to get from one room to another.

-An internet gateway is like a door that connects your VPC to the internet.
+An **internet gateway** is like a door that connects your VPC to the internet.
 It allows you to access the internet from within your private space.

-Network Address Translation (NAT) is like a translator that helps your VPC communicate with the internet.
+**Network Address Translation (NAT)** is like a translator that helps your VPC communicate with the internet.
 It translates private IP addresses into public IP addresses so that data can be sent and received.

-Security groups are like bouncers that control who can enter and exit your private space.
+**Security groups** are like bouncers that control who can enter and exit your private space.
 They make sure that only authorized people can access your data and applications.

 NACL (Network Access Control List): Think of NACL as a security gatekeeper at the entrance of a neighborhood.
 It operates at the subnet level and controls traffic by allowing or denying access based on predefined rules.
 Just like a gatekeeper checks who can enter the neighborhood, NACL checks the source and destination IP addresses to determine if traffic is allowed or denied.
 It also specifies the return traffic that must be allowed1.

-OK… So everything is crystal clear right?
+**OK… So everything is crystal clear right?
 If not, don’t worry.
-Follow along as  I explain with more “technical” detail!
+Follow along as  I explain with more “technical” detail!**

-•	VPC (Virtual Private Cloud): A VPC is a virtual data center in the cloud that allows you to have complete control over your virtual networking environment.
+•	**VPC (Virtual Private Cloud)**: A VPC is a virtual data center in the cloud that allows you to have complete control over your virtual networking environment.
 It includes features such as selecting your own private IP address range, creating subnets, configuring route tables, and network gateways.
 VPCs provide benefits like privacy, security, and preventing loss of proprietary data .

-•	Subnets: Subnets are smaller networks created by dividing a large network.
+•	**Subnets**: Subnets are smaller networks created by dividing a large network.
 They help with network maintenance and provide security by isolating different parts of the network from each other .

-•	Route Tables: A route table contains a set of rules called routes that determine where network traffic should be directed.
+•	**Route Tables**: A route table contains a set of rules called routes that determine where network traffic should be directed.
 In a VPC, you can have multiple route tables to control traffic flow .

-•	Internet Gateways (IGW): An internet gateway is a combination of hardware and software that provides your private networks within a VPC with a route to the outside world.
+•	**Internet Gateways (IGW)**: An internet gateway is a combination of hardware and software that provides your private networks within a VPC with a route to the outside world.
 It allows communication between instances within the VPC and the internet.
 Each VPC can have only one internet gateway attached to it .

-•	Network Address Translation (NAT): NAT is used when instances within a subnet have private IP addresses that cannot be used in public.
+•	**Network Address Translation (NAT)**: NAT is used when instances within a subnet have private IP addresses that cannot be used in public.
 NAT maps the private IP addresses to public addresses on the way out and vice versa on the way in.
 Elastic IP addresses are static, public IPv4 addresses designed for dynamic cloud computing.
 They can be associated with any instance or network interface in your VPC, allowing rapid remapping of addresses in case of instance failure .

-•	Security Groups: Security groups are sets of firewall rules that control traffic for your instances.
+•	**Security Groups**: Security groups are sets of firewall rules that control traffic for your instances.
 In Amazon Firewall, the only action that can be carried out is “allow.”
 You cannot create rules to deny traffic.
 The destination for traffic is always the instance on which the security group is applied .

-•	Customer Gateway: A customer gateway is the anchor on your side of the Amazon VPC VPN connection that links your data center or network to your Amazon VPC.
+•	**Customer Gateway**: A customer gateway is the anchor on your side of the Amazon VPC VPN connection that links your data center or network to your Amazon VPC.
 It can be a physical or software appliance.

-•	Virtual Private Gateway: A virtual private gateway is the VPN concentrator on the Amazon side of the VPN connection.
+•	**Virtual Private Gateway**: A virtual private gateway is the VPN concentrator on the Amazon side of the VPN connection.
 You create a virtual private gateway and attach it to the VPC from which you want to create the VPN connection.

-•	VPN: VPN stands for “virtual private networking,” which is a popular internet security method originally designed for large organizations where employees needed to connect to a certain computer from different locations.
+•	**VPN**: VPN stands for “virtual private networking,” which is a popular internet security method originally designed for large organizations where employees needed to connect to a certain computer from different locations.

-•	VPC Peering: A VPC peering connection allows you to route traffic between two VPCs using IPv4 or IPv6 private addresses.
+•	**VPC Peering**: A VPC peering connection allows you to route traffic between two VPCs using IPv4 or IPv6 private addresses.
 Instances in either VPC can communicate with each other as if they are within the same network.
 You can create a VPC peering connection between your own VPCs or with a VPC in another AWS account.
 A VPC peering connection helps you facilitate the transfer of data.

-•	Network Access Control Lists (NACL): NACL is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
+•	**Network Access Control Lists (NACL)**: NACL is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
 You might set up network ACLs with rules similar to your security groups to add an additional layer of security to your VPC.
 The default network ACL is configured to allow all traffic to flow in and out of the subnets to which it is associated.

-Let’s create a Virtual Private Cloud
+*Let’s create a Virtual Private Cloud!
-For additional documentation on VPC’s please refer here: (link)
+For additional documentation on VPC’s please refer here:* (link)

-Step 1: Navigate to your top search bar and type: VPC You should see the following VPC dashboard:
+## Step 1: Navigate to your top search bar and type: VPC
+You should see the following VPC dashboard:

-Step 2: Select your desired region.
+## Step 2: Select your desired region.
 (As stated in the lecture, be sure to do a bit of due diligence here regarding region selection.)
 We will use N. Virginia in this example.
 Navigate to “Your VPC” on the left side of the page Please note that every region should have a “Default VPC” already established Do not make any changes to your default VPC

-Step 3: We will rename our “Default VPC” as “Do Not Touch” It is good practice to do this for any region that you are working in!
+## Step 3: We will rename our “Default VPC” as “Do Not Touch”
+It is good practice to do this for any region that you are working in!
 This will serve as a reminder to help prevent any future issues or accidental deletions

-Step 4: Click “Create VPC”
+## Step 4: Click “Create VPC”

 Click: “VPC and more”
 This gives you a visual representation while you build your VPC